 Crafting an effective strongly worded letter of complaint isn't about venting anger or resorting to threats.
-It's about clearly, calmly, and persuasively articulating your grievance, providing evidence to support your claims, and demanding a fair resolution.
+Now, it's about clearly, calmly, and persuasively articulating your grievance, providing evidence to support your claims, and demanding a fair resolution.
 When done right, it can be a powerful tool for holding businesses accountable and securing the outcomes you deserve.

 Mastering the Art of the Strongly Worded Letter of Complaint